tnelson/Forge/forge/tests/forge/target/README.md

 **ADVISORY: This feature of Forge is experimental.**

+**This README file is preliminary, and will be moved from the testing folder into the docs when the feature goes live.**

 Forge uses a modified version of the [Pardinus model finder](https://github.com/haslab/Pardinus) as its back end.
 Pardinus supports a form of optimization that [_targets_](https://link.springer.com/content/pdf/10.1007/978-3-642-54804-8_2.pdf) a specific goal instance (which may or may not satisfy the given constraints).

 **TODO: examples**